Treefire33/Clangen/README.md

 Everything that is replaced must share a name with the thing it is replacing, so don't change anything.

-Anything that adds on to the sprites may not work.
+Anything that adds more files and more things onto the sprites may not work.

-Not everything needs to be replaced.

 Anything relating to the themes is case sensitive.